padiketeku/EarthObservation101-Practicals/Activity-15- Classification Accuracy Assessment.md

-The red and yellow points/pixels are the calibration and validation samples, respectively, displayed over the RF classified imagery.
-The points may appear overlapping or close to each other.
+The red and yellow points/pixels represent the calibration and validation samples, respectively, overlaid on the RF-classified imagery.
+The points may appear to overlap or be close to each other.
 You may need to zoom in to appreciate the effect of the purposive sampling in tackling spatial dependence between the data points.

 #### Label the validation points/pixels and merge them

-Once the validation points/pixels have been sampled, that analysts or experts would have to label these.
+Once the validation points/pixels have been sampled, analysts or experts must label them.
 Follow the labelling approach discussed or demonstrated in the last activity to complete this section.
-Different feature collections will be created through the labelling process, merge the feature collections into one.
-Again, you must follow the approach used in the last activity.
+Different feature collections will be created during the labelling process and then merged into a single collection.
+Follow the approach used in the last activity.

 #### Assign spectral values to the validation points

 At the moment, the validation data consists only of latitude and longitude points with no spectral data.
 You must assign the spectral values of the pixels to the points that match the pixels to create reference areas.
-The line of script below sample the reference areas using the validation data.
+The line of script below samples the reference areas using the validation data.

 ```JavaScript